-\Prerequisites: COU 501, 510, 520
+\Prerequisites: COU 501, 510, 520, 515 and minimum 3.0 GPA

 COU 550 ABNORMAL PSYCHOLOGY [3]

 An introduction to diagnostic criteria, according to the DSM, for mental and emotional disorders.
 Students will become familiar with assessment and treatment of abnormal behaviors to recognize and refer when additional mental health services are required.